ModelarData/Telegraf-Output-Apache-Arrow-Flight/README.md

 ```
 ## Known issues and limitations

-* Currently, the plugin only implements support for the simplest schema supported by legacy JVM and current Rust versions of [ModelarDB](https://github.com/ModelarData/ModelarDB-RS), as listed above.
-Support for an arbitrary schema is planned.
 * This plugin is not compatible with the Rust implementation of Apache Arrow Flight, because a [bug](https://github.com/apache/arrow-rs/issues/2445) is present in the Rust implementation of Apache Arrow Flight where the schema is not serialized properly.